 - A cat in Russia, May 2020

 Some of these animals did become sick.
 Most are believed to have contracted the virus from infected humans.
-To date, there is no evidence that animals can spread COVID19 to humans.
+As of 2021, there is no evidence that animals can spread COVID-19 to humans.

 Can Strangers Who Pet Your Dog Spread Coronavirus to You?